eab-dev/EabFancyGalleryBundle/README.md

         composer require --update-no-dev --prefer-dist eab/fancy-gallery-bundle

-    Composer will install the bundle and its dependencies and use bower to install the latest version of FancyBox.
+    Composer will install the bundle and its dependencies into `vendors`.

     You can use git to install into the `src` subtree:

         git clone https://github.com/eab-dev/EabFancyGalleryBundle.git src/Eab/FancyGalleryBundle

-    You will also have to do step 3 below.

 2. Enable the bundle in the kernel by editing `ezpublish/EzPublishKernel.php`: